• Skip to primary navigation

 Mutton meat is best eaten when around 4 years of age.
 The meat should be a deep red in color, as the meat from older animals is darker than lamb meat.

-*Now, to add some confusion, I've sometimes heard any castrated male sheep (a wether) referred to as mutton.
+*Now, to add some confusion, I've sometimes heard any castrated male sheep (wether) referred to as mutton.
 This is most likely because that male would be intended to be used for meat.

 Goat Terminology by Age and Gender

-Goats are raised for their meat, milk, fibre ( hair ), and hides.
-Locally ( here where I live in Minnesota ), goats can also be rented to clear areas of heavy underbrush and weeds.
+Goats are raised for their meat, milk, fiber (hair), and hides.
+Locally (here where I live in Minnesota), goats can also be rented to clear areas of heavy underbrush and weeds.

 • Goat meat is slightly sweeter and milder than lamb meat.